The page has been translated by Gen AI.

 "accessSecret": "testSecret", # IAM authentication key Secret Key

-2. Define the metric configuration file for collecting metrics for ServiceWatch.
+2. Define the Metric configuration file for metric collection for ServiceWatch.

-• If you want to collect metrics through the Agent, set metric.json.
+• If you want to collect metrics through the Agent, configure metric.json.

-prometheus > scrape_configs > targetsEndpoint of metric collection target
+prometheus > scrape_configs > targetsEndpoint of the metric collection target

-• For a server, install Prometheus Exporter on the same server, so set this endpoint
+• In the case of a server, since Prometheus Exporter is installed on the same server, set it to that endpoint

 • Example: localhost:9100

 prometheus > scrape_configs > jobNameJob Name setting.
-Usually set to the type of Prometheus Exporter used for metric collection
+Usually set to the Prometheus Exporter type used when collecting metrics

 • Example: node-exporter

-metricMetas > metricNameSet the name of the metric to be collected.
-The metric name must be 3 to 128 characters long, including English letters, numbers, and special characters (_), and must start with an English letter.
+metricMetas > metricNameSet the name of the metric you want to collect.
+The metric name must be 3~128 characters including English, numbers, and special characters (_), and must start with English.

 • Example: node_cpu_seconds_total

-metricMetas > dimensionsSet the label among the Collector’s labels provided to identify the source of the Exporter’s metric data, for visualizing on the Console.
-When visualizing the collected metrics on the Console, they are displayed in combinations according to the dimensions setting.
+metricMetas > dimensionsSet the label to visualize and display in the Console among the Collector’s labels provided to identify the source of the Exporter’s metric data.
+When displaying the collected metric in the Console, it is displayed by combining according to the dimensions setting.

-• Example: The metrics of Node Exporter’s Filesystem Collector can have the dimension set to mountpoint, which represents the path where the filesystem is mounted on the system
+• Example: Node Exporter Filesystem Collector metrics can set dimensions to mountpoint, which represents the path where the filesystem is mounted on the system

 • Example: Bytes, Count, etc.

-• Example: Choose among SUM, MAX, MIN, COUNT
+• Example: Select from SUM, MAX, MIN, COUNT

 metricMetas > descriptionKoKorean description of the metric being collected